- My LS

-The government has issued some guidance for the public and the industry in relation to home buying and selling.
+In July 2021, the government updated its guidance for the public and the industry in relation to home buying and selling.

 - properties not being occupied with cases (or suspected cases of) coronavirus (COVID-19)

-- occupants not being in a state of isolation, and
+- occupants not being in a state of isolation

-The restricted movement requirements impact on many parts of a conveyancing transaction.
+The need to self isolate may impact on many parts of a conveyancing transaction.
 What everyone wants to understand (and ideally control) is who bears the risk in various situations.

 The key issue at every stage is to point out as many of the likely risks as you can.